-“A star of true and honourable journalism” — Abdel Bari Atwan
+“A star of true and honourable journalism” — Abdel Bari Atwan, iconic Palestinian journalist

-Other publications he’s written for include: Al-Akhbar English (Lebanon), Middle East Eye, The National, Jacobin, Ceasefire Magazine, New Left Project, Jerusalem Media and Communications Centre, the Morning Star and Freedom.
+He’s written for many other publications over the years, including Declassified UK, Middle East Monitor, Al-Akhbar English (Lebanon), Middle East Eye, The National, Jacobin, Ceasefire Magazine, New Left Project, the Jerusalem Media and Communications Centre, the Morning Star and Freedom.

 He wrote a chapter in the book Israel and Gaza: Behind the Media Veil, published by MEMO in 2014.
 Along with Frank Barat, he was the editor of Corporate Complicity in Israel’s Occupation (Pluto Press, 2011) a collection of written and spoken evidence from the London session of the Russell Tribunal on Palestine.

 He is a member of the National Union of Journalists.